YunoHost/transpay/README.md

 1. An approved [Stripe](https://stripe.com/) account
 1. A mail server
 1. A domain name and an SSL certificate
-1. A web server to host fosspay on
+1. A web server to host Trans Pay on

 ## Installation